wp-plugins/enigma/readme.txt

 decryption is done automatically.

 == Changelog ==

+= 2.3 =
+* Integration with Google Analytics.
+If you have GA enabled at your blog, Engima now sends an event when user clicks a Engima clickable link.

 = 2.2 =
 * Add an experimental feature that content requires user to reply to see.